Operation Enduring Freedom Fast Facts - KION546

 January 23, 2002 – Wall Street Journal reporter Daniel Pearl is abducted in Karachi, Pakistan, by the National Movement for the Restoration of Pakistani Sovereignty, which claims the kidnapping is in retaliation for the detention of Pakistanis at Guantanamo Bay.

-January 27, 2002 – Media organizations receive the first email from Pearl’s captors, which includes photos of reporter Daniel Pearl handcuffed with a gun to his head.
+January 27, 2002 – Media organizations receive the first email from Pearl’s captors, which includes photos of the reporter handcuffed with a gun to his head.

 February 21, 2002 – FBI and Pakistani officials announce they have received a videotape that confirms Pearl has been killed.